Caro8866/OLA-5-Comwell/README.md

 # OLA-5-Comwell

-OLA 5 Comwell is a project developed as part of our educational curriculum, assigned by Dwarf.
+OLA 5 Comwell is a project developed as part of our studies in Web Development @Cph Business, case by Dwarf.
 The goal is to recreate specific features of the Comwell website, with a focus on the login and booking form functionalities.
 This project is structured as a monorepo, featuring a frontend built with Next.js, TypeScript, and Tailwind CSS, and a backend developed using Nest.js, Mongoose, TypeScript, and MongoDB as the database.

 ## Installation
 1. Clone the repository: `git clone https://github.com/Caro8866/OLA-5-Comwell.git

 2. Navigate to the project directory: `cd OLA-5-Comwell

-3. Open up a MongoDB connection.
-(Refer to the backend README for detailed instructions.)
+3. Open up a MongoDB connection. `$ brew services stop mongodb/brew/mongodb-community`

-4. Navigate to the backend directory and follow the instructions in its README: `cd backend
+5. Navigate to the backend directory and follow the instructions in its README: `cd backend`

-5. Navigate to the frontend directory and follow the setup instructions in its README.
+6. Navigate to the frontend directory and follow the setup instructions in its README: `cd frontend`

 ## Frontend
 Located in `/frontend`, the frontend application is built with Next.js, TypeScript, and Tailwind CSS.
 Detailed setup and running instructions can be found in the frontend README.